-I could keep Googling my way through studies, but I don’t think I’m gonna find numbers that contradict this shockingly under-spoken truth: Webinars create clients.
+I could keep Googling my way through studies, but I don’t think I’m gonna find numbers that contradict the truth: Webinars create clients.

 Be The Outlier

 Do you need to blog?
-Of course, for brand awareness, for SEO, to articulate your own message.
+Of course, for brand awareness, for SEO, to articulate your message.